Old Fashioned Porcupine Meatballs

 - Pour the sauce evenly over the meatballs.

-- Serve over mashed potatoes, rice, grits, egg noodles, or on buns for a delicious meatball sandwich.
+- Serve over mashed potatoes, rice, grits, egg noodles, or on buns for a delicious meatball sandwich with your favorite veggies.

 Notes